caciviclab/netfile-redacted/README.md

 ## Enabling NetFile Access

-When the GitHub workflow runs under ChenglimEar, the NetFile pull will be simulated using files in netfile_samples.
+When the GitHub workflow runs under ChenglimEar or without credentials on a local machine, the NetFile pull will be simulated using files in netfile_samples.
 To enable the workflow to call the NetFile API, this repository has to be forked to a different organization/owner.
 It will require an authorized user to update the fork with appropriate credentials for accessing NetFile, which will have to be added as a secret in the forked repository.
 In other words, these two secret variables have to be set up in the forked repository:

 * NETFILE_API_KEY
 * NETFILE_API_SECRET